Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Central fixed-- statement, scope, and matching dictionary

 \subsection{The $j=2$ structural anchor}

-This is the point where the matching stops being only a kernel comparison and becomes a dynamical channel identification.
+This is the point where the matching stops being only a kernel comparison and becomes a structural channel assignment.
 The first nontrivial even moment is the sharpest place to test the dictionary in Eq.~\eqref{eq:main-gamma-dictionary}.
-On the perturbative side, Appendix~\ref{app:pqcd} gives the exact LO eigen-anomalous dimensions in Eq.~\eqref{eq:app-pqcd-gamma-pm}.
+On the perturbative side, Appendix~\ref{app:pqcd} gives the LO eigen-anomalous dimensions in Eq.~\eqref{eq:app-pqcd-gamma-pm}.
 At $j=2$ they reduce to

 as shown explicitly in Eq.~\eqref{eq:app-pqcd-gamma-pm-at2}.
 The vanishing of the $(-)$ eigenvalue is the leading-order manifestation of the singlet momentum-sum rule, while the $(+)$ channel remains finite.
 Near $j=2$, the $(-)$ eigenvalue starts linearly from zero whereas the $(+)$ eigenvalue receives a regular finite correction, cf.\ Eq.~\eqref{eq:app-pqcd-gamma-pm-near2}.
 This is the perturbative side of the protected/unprotected split already emphasized in the conformal-OPE literature~\cite{Kumericki:2007sa,Braun:2026dvcsmom}.